Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/inverse.md

 'elimination', which is only capable of eliminating the lower triangular region, we have to rearrange both the matrix $U$ and the right half such that the rows are flipped upside down, and the columns are flipped left to right.
-We do this rearrangement by separately multiplying $U$ and the right half with an anti-diagonal identity matrix on the left and right sides:</p>
+We do this rearrangement by separately multiplying $U$ on the right half with an anti-diagonal identity matrix on the left and right sides:</p>
 </div>